 A Journey in Medicine and Service

-I graduated as a Medical Doctor from the University of Malta in 2018, following an academic background in Diagnostic Radiography.
+Dame Dr. Georgiana Farrugia Bonnici graduated as a Medical Doctor from the University of Malta in 2018, following an academic background in Diagnostic Radiography.

-From 2018 to 2021, I worked as a Foundation Doctor in Malta (Europe), specifically at Mater Dei Hospital, Mount Carmel Hospital, Karin Grech Hospital, Primary Health Care Centres, Community Mental Health Clinics, and as part of the Malta COVID-19 public health response team within the Ministry of Health.
+From 2018 to 2021, she worked as a Foundation Doctor in Malta (Europe), specifically at Mater Dei Hospital, Mount Carmel Hospital, Karin Grech Hospital, Primary Health Care Centres, Community Mental Health Clinics, and as part of the Malta COVID-19 public health response team within the Ministry of Health.

-Over the past decade, I have worked across a wide range of medical disciplines, including family medicine, psychiatry, general, colorectal and endocrine surgery, acute and internal medicine, rheumatology, orthopaedics and trauma, geriatrics and rehabilitation medicine, accident and emergency, public health, respiratory medicine, cardiology, ENT, ophthalmology, palliative care, paediatrics, dermatology, medical imaging, and obstetrics and gynaecology.
+Over the past decade, she worked across a wide range of medical disciplines, including family medicine, psychiatry, general, colorectal and endocrine surgery, acute and internal medicine, rheumatology, orthopaedics and trauma, geriatrics and rehabilitation medicine, accident and emergency, public health, respiratory medicine, cardiology, ENT, ophthalmology, palliative care, paediatrics, dermatology, medical imaging, and obstetrics and gynaecology.

-I am currently reading for a Postgraduate Certificate in Ultrasound in Family Medicine.
+She is currently reading for a Postgraduate Certificate in Ultrasound in Family Medicine.

 Patient-Centred Care with Purpose